faruk-guler/LusuaL/Perm/setuid-set-user-id.md

 As you can see the SUID is denoted by a 4 and pre-pended to the permission set.
 You may see the SUID denoted as a capital <b>S</b> this means that it still does the same thing, but it does not have execute permissions.

-## Exercise

-Look at the permission for /etc/passwd in detail, do you notice anything else?
-Files with SUID enabled are also easily distinguishable.

-## Quiz Question

-What number represents the SUID?

-## Quiz Answer

-4